insected/bobbae_gcp-wiki/Workflows.md

 [Check out](https://garystafford.medium.com/using-the-google-cloud-dataproc-workflowtemplates-api-to-automate-spark-and-hadoop-workloads-on-gcp-95b02f54b5f2) is a great tutorial on Dataproc workflow templates by Gary Stafford.

+## Dataflow

+[Dataflow](https://cloud.google.com/dataflow/docs)   is a managed service for executing a wide variety of data processing patterns.

 ## Kubeflow & AI Hub

 [Kubeflow](Kubeflow) Pipelines is a platform for building and deploying portable, scalable machine learning (ML) workflows based on containers.